New Year’s Financial Resolutions

 Seek a fee-only financial planner for guidance.
 Fee-only financial planners do not receive commissions based on the products they recommend.
 The only compensation they receive is paid directly by their clients, which avoids potential conflicts-of-interest; therefore, keeping recommendations independent and objective.

-A professionally created financial plan will not only detail a sustainable retirement income, but the plan will also help quantify required savings, realistic retirement date and help prioritize long-term goals such as charitable gifting and wealth transfer to the heirs.
-The results of a financial plan often motivate changes in financial behaviors such as spending and savings patterns.
+A professionally created financial plan will not only detail how to structure your portfolio to provide a sustainable retirement income, but the plan will also help quantify required savings, realistic retirement date and help prioritize long-term goals such as charitable gifting and wealth transfer to heirs.
+The results of a financial plan can often motivate changes in financial behaviors such as spending and savings patterns.

 Questions for a financial advisor?
 Let Roof Advisory Group be a resource.
 Click here to contact a Registered Investment Advisor today.

 You can also see the article featured on Business Insider’s Markets Insider.